sonic-net/SONiC/doc/frr-kernel/frr_kernel_design_doc_utp.md

 ```

 Zebra Route:
 [Zebra does not learn about ARP, In Sonic NeighSyncd listens to netlink and populates APP_DB.
 So Sonic and Linux kernel both keep route table and Neighbour table seperately.
-Which suggests if a zebra route has same prefix as ARP\NDP Entry then Conflict happens only in H/W, and it depends on H/W which one will be preferered.]
+Which suggests if a zebra route has same prefix as ARP\NDP Entry then Conflict happens only in H/W, and it depends on H/W which one will be preferred.]
 ```
 C>* 172.16.16.0/24 is directly connected, Ethernet120
 B>* 172.16.16.0/32 [20/0] via 10.0.0.63, Ethernet124, 00:15:13